-Starting Big School was produced by Wexford Local Development.
+Starting Big School is produced & distributed by Wexford Local Development.
 We are committed to making a positive impact across county Wexford by promoting employment and inclusion, supporting enterprise and addressing inequality.
-For more information see wld.ie.
-Many thanks to County Wexford Education Network and to the children from After School groups supported by WLD.
+For more information see wld.ie or call 053 91 55800